How many people live in subsidized housing in Washington?

 Households living in subsidized housing contribute to their rent.
 In 2023, households living in subsidized housing paid average monthly rent of $433, which translates to an average of $5,196 per year, or approximately 28.8% of the average household’s annual income.
 HUD contributed $1,074 per household per month, on average.

-In Washington, 42% of households that lived in subsidized housing were headed by minority groups, which the Census Bureau defines as anyone who is not "white alone, non-Hispanic."
+In addition, 42% of households that lived in subsidized housing were headed by people belonging to minority groups, which the Census Bureau defines as anyone whose race and ethnicity is anything other than “white alone, non-Hispanic.”

 Subsidized households were most often headed by those 62 and older.